sourcebots/docs/content/kit/pi/update-file.md

 ## Using the update file

-{{% notice note %}}
-You will need a minimal robot setup to do this.
-This includes the Pi and Power board connected.
+1. Create a minimal robot setup of at least the battery, Pi and power board.
+Additional components aren't required, however do not need to be disconnected.
-{{% /notice %}}

-1. Put the `update.tar.xz` file on a USB drive
+2. Put the `update.tar.xz` file on a USB drive
-2. Connect the USB drive to your robot
+3. Connect the USB drive to your robot
-3. Turn on your robot
+4. Turn on your robot

-After the update is completed, the Pi will reboot.
+5. Wait for your Pi to reboot, this is a sign the update has completed successfully.

 If you have a `main.py` file on the USB as well, this will now execute, because the `update.tar.xz` file is deleted when the update begins.

 {{% notice warning %}}
 Do not turn off your Pi during the update process.
 It can take a few minutes to finish.